Raksitha99/Raksitha99/README.md

 - 💬 Ask me about anything, I am happy to help :smile:
 - 📫 How to reach me: [linkedin](//www.linkedin.com/in/rakshitha-amarakoon/)

-What I really enjoy is bringing all my skills together.
+What I enjoy is bringing all my skills together.
 I want to use my knowledge in AI, software engineering, and front-end development to create innovative solutions in the tech world.
 I'm always seeking new challenges and opportunities to make an impact.
 </div>